openfun/blog/content/posts/xapi-activities-101/index.md

 ### [Activities resource](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#22-document-resources:~:text=The%20Activities%20Resource%20provides%20a%20method%20to%20retrieve%20a%20full%20description%20of%20an%20Activity%20from%20the%20LRS)

-As well as the statements resource the xAPI spec defines other [resources](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#20-resources) including the activities resource. _The Activities Resource provides a method to retrieve a full description of an Activity from the LRS._
+As well as the statements resource, the xAPI spec defines other [resources](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#20-resources) including the activities resource. _The Activities Resource provides a method to retrieve a full description of an Activity from the LRS._

 The request will return the **canonical activity definition** 👾 of the LRS.
 We'll explain this concept [below](#canonical-activity-definition-).

+This endpoint for this resource [only *returns* data, and it can only be accessed with the GET command](https://adlnet.gov/projects/xapi/#:~:text=and%20usage%20instructions.-,This%20endpoint%20only%20returns%20data,-%2C%20and%20it%20can)

 ### [Metadata providers](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#30-metadata)